Focus and Scope

 Call for Papers

 IJSG seeks original contributions that advance the state of the art in the technologies and knowledge available to support development and deployment of serious games.
-Experimental studies are strongly encouraged.
+Experimental quantitative studies are strongly encouraged.

 Papers may be one of several types: research paper; tutorial/survey; research note/short paper; software/algorithms; addendum/corrections; datasets.